insorker/yori-vue/README.md

 ## Install

 > There is no guarantee that the latest version is the final version, but it may be the stable version.
+>
+> The project is currently in development stage and will be released on npm after development is completed.

 Git clone this repository and run `npm install`.